go-vgo/robotgo/README.md

 ```
 GCC

+X11 with the XTest extension (and the Xtst library)

+"Bitmap":

 libpng (Just used by bitmap)

-X11 with the XTest extension (also known as the Xtst library)

-Event:
+"Event":

 xcb, xkb, libxkbcommon

-Clipboard:
+"Clipboard":

 xsel xclip
 ```